thingsboard/thingsboard-ce-k8s/aws/README.md

 mv aws-key-public.pub ~/.ssh/aws_rsa.pub
 ```

-Now you'll need to create EKS cluster itself.

-**Note:** you need to set your preferred `region` and `availabilityZones` in cluster.yml.

 Note that you also need to set `ACCOUNT_ID` property in `.env` file.
 [Here](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html#FindingYourAWSId) a guide how to find your account ID.